mishasaggi/toy-problem-workshop-beginners/README.md

     Examples of scales.getWeight() usage:

-    scales.getWeight([3], [7]) returns -1 if ball 3 is heavier than ball 7, 1 if ball 7 is heavier, or 0 i these balls have the same weight.
+    scales.getWeight([3], [7]) returns -1 if ball 3 is heavier than ball 7, 1 if ball 7 is heavier, or 0 if these balls have the same weight.

     scales.getWeight([3, 4], [5, 2]) returns -1 if weight of balls 3 and 4 is heavier than weight of balls 5 and 2 etc.

     So where's the catch, you may ask.
-Well - the scales is very old.
+Well - the scales are very old.
 You can use it only 4 TIMES before the scale breaks.

+    Note: This puzzle requires the scales object and method getWeight to run.
+When ready with your solution, head over to codewars!

 ### Extra Credit
     Find heavy ball - You can use it only 3 TIMES before the scale breaks.